Kessingland: Connections to the arts

 Acclaimed social history photographer Hardwicke Knight visited Kessingland in the 1950s and documented aspects of the village in a series of vivid 35 mm Kodachrome slide images.

 German writer (and sometime lecturer at the University of East Anglia) W. G. Sebald in his second book The Rings of Saturn (Die Ringe des Saturn) details a coastal walk along the Suffolk coast.
 In his book he describes Kessingland beach fishermen with their oilskins and thermoses as resembling "the last stragglers of some nomadic people ... at the outermost limit of the earth, in expectation of the miracle longed for since time immemorial, the miracle which would justify all their erstwhile privations and wanderings."
 He also mentions nearby Benacre, Lowestoft and Covehithe.

-The horror writer Joseph Freeman was a resident between 2000 and 2009, and has set some of his work here.
+The horror writer Joseph Freeman was a resident of Kessingland between 2000 and 2009, and has set some of his work there.
 Most notably the village appeared (as Freshfield, but featuring many familiar landmarks) as the setting for his novel Vermilion Dawn.

 BBC Radio 4's Jan Zalasiewicz recorded a programme about geology on Kessingland's stony beach.

 Fashion historian and television presenter Amber Butchart is from Kessingland.

+The pioneering cave diver, Penelope Powell, was born in Kessingland in 1904.